-Would You Like to Overcome Negative Thinking?
+Would You Like to Worry Less Now?

 If you are anything like me, your mind’s default setting seems to be the “worry and fear channel.”

-- serve others in their personal growth.
+- CONNECTION.
+Create relationships that blossom and thrive.
+Serve others in their growth.

 One afternoon, I walked into my favorite tavern and sat at the bar.
 As I contemplated my face through the bottles lined along the mirror, I wondered, “How could I have gotten to this place again?
 I’ve done this too many times, with too many men.”